TwoBitMachines/FlareEngineDocs/source/systems/dialogue.rst

      - If this button exists, the user will be able to escape any dialogue.

    * - Skip Button
-     - If this button exists, the user will be able to skip to the next message in the conversation.
+     - If this button exists, the user will be able to skip to the next message in the conversation at any time.

    * - Block Inventories
      - If enabled, any inventory trying to open will be blocked from opening.

-   * - Position Icon
+   * - Messenger Icon Relative
      - If enabled, the messenger icons will be positioned on the left or right of the message box, depending on the relative position of the messengers.

    * - Is Random
      - If enabled, this will display random conversations.
 If this is desired, enable the Is Random flag that also exists in each conversation for any conversation that should be treated as random.

+   * - Events
+     - The Unity Events invoked when the player begins and exits a conversation.

 .. list-table::
    :widths: 25 100